 Obviously, they should be raised around them if possible, to make things easier.
 While Staffies can be left alone while you’re at work, they’ll be much happier if they’ve got a friend to keep them company.

-Staffies are a muscly breed of dog but are also prone to obesity.
-They’re also very energetic for much of their life, and so need lots of exercises.
+Staffies are a muscly breed of dogs but are also prone to obesity.
+They’re also very energetic for much of their life, and so need lots of exercise.

 But how much exercises are lots?